sinfloodmusic/esp-at-docker/README.md

 On launch, a helper script (```helper.sh```) will give you some direction on what to do.

-If you run ```cd /esp/esp-at && ./build.py menuconfig``` it will launch the ```menuconfig``` which is an ncurses graphical environment where you can select the components you want as well as other configuration for your final fimrware build.
+If you run ```cd /esp/esp-at && ./build.py menuconfig``` it will launch the ```menuconfig``` which is an ncurses graphical environment where you can select the components you want as well as other configuration for your final firmware build.
 Once you are happy, save and exit.

 You'll then be at the prompt in the container.
 You can build your firmware with the following command: